aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/document-creation/postscript/_index.md

 ### Is there a trial version available for Aspose.Page for Java?
 Yes, you can get a free trial [here](https://releases.aspose.com/).
 ### How can I access the documentation for Aspose.Page for Java?
-Refer to the official documentation [here](https://reference.aspose.com/page/java/).
+Refer to the documentation [here](https://reference.aspose.com/page/java/).
 ### Where can I purchase a license for Aspose.Page for Java?
 You can buy a license [here](https://purchase.aspose.com/buy).
 ### Is there a forum for Aspose.Page discussions?